Definition and Example of Neobank

-- Might not be chartered with state or federal regulators as financial institutions
+- Aren't chartered with state or federal regulators as banks

-- Tend to provide a streamlined process designed for mobile devices
+- Provide a streamlined process designed mainly for mobile devices

 Pros and Cons of Neobanks